Quadragesimo anno: Capital and labour

 A related issue, says Pius, is the relation between capital and labour and the determination of fair wages.
-The Church considers it a perversion in industrial society to have fiercely opposed factions based on income.
+The Church considers it perverse in industrial society to have fiercely opposed social classes based on income.
 He welcomes all attempts to alleviate this strife and ameliorate its causes.
-Three elements determine a fair wage: The worker's family responsibilities, the economic condition of the enterprise and the economy as a whole.
+Three elements determine a fair wage: The needs of the worker and his family, the economic condition of the enterprise, and the economy as a whole.
 The family has an innate right to development, but this is only possible within the framework of a functioning economy and sound enterprises.
-For this, Pius XI concludes that solidarity, not conflict, is a necessary condition given the mutual interdependence of the parties involved.
+For this, Pius XI concludes that what is needed is not class conflict between worker and employer but solidarity, given the mutual interdependence of the parties involved.

 Social order

 Industrialization, says Pius XI, resulted in less freedom at the individual and communal level, because numerous free social entities were absorbed by larger ones.
 A society of individuals became a mass and class society.
-Today, people are much less interdependent than in ancient times and become egoistic or class-conscious in order to recover some freedom for themselves.
+Today people are much less interdependent than in ancient times, and become egoistic or class-conscious in order to recover some freedom for themselves.
 The pope demands more solidarity, especially between employers and employees through new forms of cooperation and communication.
 Pius draws a negative view of capitalism, especially of the anonymous international finance markets.
 He deplores that small and medium-size enterprises with insufficient access to capital markets are often squeezed or destroyed by big business.
 He warns that capital interests can endanger states, potentially reducing them to "chained slaves of individual interests".
 The encyclical has been an important inspiration to modern distributist thought on seeking greater solidarity and subsidiarity than present capitalism.

 Pius mostly reaffirms the importance of traditional gender roles, emphasizing the importance of a family wage for fathers: